pradeepdev-1995/EDA-Methods/README.md

 ## Techniques for performing EDA

 Some of the most common methods for performing the exploratory data analysis are given below.
-Definitely there are lots of another methods also
+Definitely there are a lot of other methods.

 A - Univariate and bivariate analysis
 B - Missing value analysis